EmilioLem/extras/README.md

-# temp-node.tut
+# superFast Evaluation of cognitive... stuff
-A GitHub repository I had to create, to keep learning js on the server.
+A GitHub repository I'm recycling to save a school project.
-From freeCodeCamp.org :D